simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - All support for the Shibboleth 1.3 / SAML 1.1 protocol has been removed.
 - Sessions are no longer backwards compatible with previous versions.
 Make sure to clear your session cache during the upgrade process.
 How to do this depends on your session backend.
-- EntityIDs are no longer auto-generated.
-Make sure to set something sensible in the array-keys in `metadata/saml20-idp-hosted.php` and for any saml:SP in `config/authsources.php` (or to the existing entityIDs when upgrading an existing installation).
-  If you are using a database to store metadata, make sure to replace any `__DYNAMIC:<n>__` entityID's with a real value manually.
-Dynamic records are no longer loaded from the database.

 ## Configuration changes